 If you are going to use your attic on a regular basis, you may prefer to have a permanent form of access.
 We could add some stairs to your attic instead of using the ladders.

 Many people prefer to use their attic for storage.
 This is where we choose to abandon the Christmas decorations till late November or early December.
 In this case, the attic serves a useful purpose in decluttering your house.
 There is also no need to leave some of your possessions in a self-storage unit (the cost as well as driving to the facility).

-We can offer you a free no-obligation quote for all types of attic conversions in Dublin and Meath.
+We can offer you a free no-obligation quote for all types of attic conversions in Meath.
 If you agree with the quote and wish to go ahead, we can sort out the paperwork and the planning permission process.
 Then we can start work and, within a fortnight, you could say hello to some extra space.